IAIAE/pome/README.md

-# pome
+# pomeg
-a cli helper that create sprite image and output the raw offset information.
+pomeg(ranate) a cli helper that create sprite image and output the raw offset information.

 # usage